Portfolio Optimization Using Monte Carlo Simulation

 The output can be plotted using the matplotlib library as the relevant points can be highlighted as shown:

-In the output, the red star shows the portfolio with the maximum Sharpe ratio and the blue star depicts the point with the minimum standard deviation.
+In the output, the red star shows the portfolio with the maximum Sharpe ratio, the blue star depicts the point with the minimum standard deviation, and the green star depicts the portfolio with the maximum return at chosen level of risk.

 From the above curve, we can get the composition for the required optimal portfolio based on any of the three conditions as discussed above.
 We can select the portfolio with maximum return for a given risk or a portfolio with minimum risk for a given return or we can simply select the portfolio with maximum Sharpe ratio.